gelisondo/ansible-backuppc/README.md

 Notes
 ----

-- Contrairly to the backuppc debian package, the default values of the role let BackupPC with an https authentiucation, but widely opened, as far as Apache is concerned.
+- Contrairly to the backuppc debian package, the default values of the role let BackupPC with an https authentication, but widely opened, as far as Apache is concerned.
 You are **strongly** advised to install a fireall that protects your backup server from the wide Internet.
 If not, at least turn the configuration `backuppc_srv_apache_local` to true, and access the web interface with an ssh tunnel.

 - The role can now handle most useful backuppc parameters but, at this time, it is designed and developed to configure backups only via rsync transfer method, with its default transport ssh ('rsync' for `XferMethod` BackupPC parameter).